Gnan58/cs5293sp22-project3/README.md

 1. Assuming that the .tsv file is present in the public github repository link.
 2. Assuming that the dataset contains training, validation and testing data.
 3. Assuming th value of n-neighbors in KNN to be 20.
+4. If it dosn't work in VM, can you please try in your local machine.

 ##  Approach to Developing the code
 ---